Lorenzo Marini: Biography

-In 2020 in Los Angeles, Marini received the Mobius Advertising Award in an international competition for creativity, for the new alphabet of his creation, Futurtype[15].
+In 2020 in Los Angeles, Marini received the Mobius Advertising Award in an international competition for creativity, for the new alphabet of his creation, Futurtype.

-In the same year, he presented his new cycle of works titled "Typemoticon" for his personal exhibition "Out of Words" at Gaggenau Hub in Milan.
+In the same year, he presented his new cycle of works, titled "Typemoticon", at a personal exhibition, "Out of Words", at Gaggenau Hub in Milan.

-In September 2020 he designed the Manifesto for the Venice Pavilion at the Venice Biennale, titled Aperture Straordinarie ("Extraordinary Openings")[16].
+In September 2020 he designed the poster for the Venice Pavilion at the Venice Biennale, titled Aperture Straordinarie ("Extraordinary Openings").

 In 2020, at the end of the lockdown period in Italy during the COVID-19 health emergency, Marini created an artistic event in the main cities of Italy with dynamic and static installations, welcoming residents and workers back to those cities.
 In these installations Marini’s liberated alphabets are a metaphor for people coming together once again.

 TypeArt is an art movement founded by Marini that celebrates the aesthetic beauty of letters.

-In 2021 Marini received the AVI award for the most visited exhibition in Italy of contemporary art, Di Segni e Di Sogni ("Of Signs and of Dreams"), at the Santa Maria della Scala museum complex in Siena[18].
+In 2021 Marini received the AVI award for the most visited exhibition in Italy of contemporary art, Di Segni e Di Sogni ("Of Signs and of Dreams"), at the Santa Maria della Scala museum complex in Siena.

+In 2023 Marini brought his Raintype installation to Los Angeles and Palm Beach, where it was judged one of the best-loved immersive works of the exhibition.

+In 2024 Marini exhibited in the Far East, in Seoul at the Korea World Art Expo, and in Beijing at the Dongyuan theater/gallery, where his contemporary calligraphic quest met with great interest.

+Also in 2024 he exhibited four Blackhole works at the Venice Biennale, from 20 April to 24 November at the Grenada National Pavilion.

+For the Galleria Nazionale d'Arte Moderna e Contemporaria in Rome, Marini created Futurpioggia ("Future Rain"), an installation of Futurist letters to open and close the exhibition “Il Tempo del Futurismo” which ran from 3 December to 27 April 2025.